274188A/Auth0-Roles-used-for-Authorization-in-Blazor/README.md

 The C# code has to translates those auth0 roles claims into standard roles.
 ![image](https://github.com/user-attachments/assets/455727c8-a346-428c-887e-f5ef89f55947)

-Currently thee is no easy way I know of to also populate the identity with Auth0 Permissions.
+Currently looking for a way to also populate the identity with Auth0 Permissions.
+Might involve a custon claim...